ONE MORE HONOR: Cranberry Senior Ayanna Ferringer Caps Standout Volleyball Career With All-State Selection

 “I’ve applied to Grove City and a bunch of other places have reached out, so I think it’s a matter of deciding education first and then seeing where volleyball falls.”

-Ferringer put herself in position to have so many options thanks to a stellar senior season in which she was an almost unstoppable force at the net between middle and outside hitter.
+Ferringer put herself in a position to have so many options thanks to a stellar senior season in which she was an almost unstoppable force at the net between the middle and outside hitter.

 She had several matches in which she notched more than 20 kills and helped Cranberry again reach the District 9 Class 2A playoffs.